Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Construction of

 \begin{Proposition} Let $0\to L\to M\to N \to 0$ be a short exact sequence in $\Mod(\cX^\N,\Lambda_\bullet)$ with $L$ and $N$ AR-preadic.
 Then $M$ is AR-preadic. \end{Proposition}

-This is a variant of \cite[V 5.2.4]{SGA5}.
-In \emph{loc.\ cit.}, one assumes moreover that $L_n$ is Artinian for all~$n$.
-This condition is seldom satisfied.
-Indeed, if there exists a nonzero Artinian $\Lambda_n$-module for some $n$ on a scheme $X$ of finite type over a field, then $X$ is necessarily an Artinian scheme.
+This is a variant of \cite[V Proposition 5.2.4]{SGA5}, where one assumes moreover that $L_n$ is Artinian for all~$n$.
+The Artinian condition is seldom satisfied in \'etale cohomology.
+Indeed, if there exists a nonzero Artinian \'etale sheaf of $\Lambda_n$-modules for some $n$ on a scheme $X$ of finite type over a field, then $X$ is necessarily an Artinian scheme.